OBF/obf-docs/Travel_fellowships.md

 ### Selection criteria

 The selection of the fellowship awardees is based on the criteria described below.
-Please make sure that you include sufficient information in your application to allow the review panel to assess your eligibility fairly.
+We expect applicants to include sufficient information in their application to allow the review panel to assess their eligibility fairly.

 ***A rubric is currently under development, which will be added to this page upon approval from the OBF board members.***

-#### Event and nature of your participation
+#### Event and nature of participation

-The review panel will assess how the event that you have selected and the nature of your participation promote open science practices in bioinformatics and/or biological research community.
+The review panel will assess how the event that the applicants have selected and the nature of their participation promote open science practices in bioinformatics and/or biological research community.

 It's important to keep in mind that the event should be scheduled to occur anytime in a one-year window starting one month after the application deadline.

-**Event of your choice**
+**Event of choice**

 Events that are eligible may include but are not limited to conferences, workshops, code fests, hackathons, training courses, collaborative sprints, informal meet-ups or other skill-building and networking event.
-If you intend to attend OBF events BOSC and/or the OBF CoFest and other events hosted by the member projects, your application may be given a slight preference.
+If an applicant intends to attend OBF events BOSC and/or the OBF CoFest and other events hosted by the member projects, their application may be given a slight preference.

-**Nature of your participation**
+**Nature of participation**

-The review panel will look at the nature of your participation (your role) at the event.
+The review panel will look at the nature of applicant's participation (their roles) at the event.
-For example, you may be hosting the event, giving a talk, chairing a session, running a Birds of a Feather discussion, offering a training event, facilitating a sprint (or similar session), leading a project at a code fest/hackathon, presenting a poster, participating in a panel discussion, reviewing abstracts for the event, contributing to the event as a co-organiser, or volunteering to help the organisation committee during the event.
+For example, they may be hosting the event, giving a talk, chairing a session, running a Birds of a Feather discussion, offering a training event, facilitating a sprint (or similar session), leading a project at a code fest/hackathon, presenting a poster, participating in a panel discussion, reviewing abstracts for the event, contributing to the event as a co-organiser, or volunteering to help the organisation committee during the event.

 #### Open Source Resources

-The review panel may look at your general involvement in open source development (such as your GitHub contributions to the Open Source project) or open science communities (for example, your previous work advocating for open practices and diversity).
+The review panel may look at applicant's general involvement in open source development (such as their GitHub contributions to the Open Source project) or open science communities (for example, their previous work advocating for open practices and diversity).

-Any information regarding your past participation in the project that you are representing will be useful for evaluating your application as well.
+Any information regarding past participation in the project that they are representing will be useful for evaluating their application as well.
 Therefore, please supply the link of the public repository or online resources that will help the panel in the review process.

-This will not be a limiting factor if you are new to bioinformatics and open science and express your enthusiasm and willingness to learn and practice open science principles learned from the event of your choice and OBF community.
+This will not be a limiting factor if applicants are new to bioinformatics and open science and express their enthusiasm and willingness to practice open science principles learned from OBF community and other events of their choice.

 #### Promoting diversity and representation

-The review panel will look at how your attendance will contribute to increasing diversity at the event.
+The review panel will look at how applicant's attendance will contribute to increasing diversity at the event.
 We understand increasing diversity as increasing participation of members from groups traditionally underrepresented in the bioinformatics, computation or tech community or at the event.
 This includes but is not limited to underrepresented demographic groups (members from many developing nations), ethnic origins, career stages, sexuality, gender identity and expression, and people with disabilities.

-If you are not from a minority or underrepresented group but have a track record for advocating for diversity as an ally through your work or involvement in the event of your choice, you are welcome to apply for this fellowship as well.
+If applicants are not from a minority or underrepresented group but have a track record for advocating for diversity as an ally through their work or involvement in an event, they are welcome to apply for this fellowship as well.

 *We do not consider the diversity of operating systems, programming languages or scientific domain as a criterion for the OBF event fellowship.*